Avenida de Manoteras 50-52 - 28050 Madrid

 During out-of-season months, prices for seasonal clothing and footwear products are estimated for the HICP, but not for the CPI.

 CPIs are internally coherent.
 Aggregations are carried out from the lowest geographical and functional information levels to the highest.

 In the 2023 Annual Program, the estimate of the necessary budget appropriation to finance these statistics is 8,007.74 thousand euro.

 There is no burden on respondents, since collection is carried out by INE interviewers.

 The INE of Spain has a policy which regulates the basic aspects of statistical data revision, seeking to ensure process transparency and product quality.
 This policy is laid out in the document approved by the INE board of directors on 13 March of 2015, which is available on the INE website, in the section "Methods and projects/Quality and Code of Practice/INE’s Quality management/INE’s Revision policy" (link).

 This general policy sets the criteria that the different type of revisions should follow: routine revision- it is the case of statistics whose production process includes regular revisions-; more extensive revision- when methodological or basic reference source changes take place-; and exceptional revision- for instance, when an error appears in a published statistic-.

 CPI data is final the moment it is published for the first time and is therefore not subject to revision.

 The data used for the compilation of the CPI is obtained from the direct collection of prices in the outlets and from scanner data.

-Sample size consists in 479 consumption goods and services, for which around 220,000 prices are collected in approximately 33,000 outletsall over Spain.
-And 250 consumption goods, whose prices are obtained by scanner data.
+Sample size consists in 462 consumption goods and services whose prices are collected directly from outlets, for which around 220,000 prices are collected in approximately 33,000 outlets all over Spain, and 493 consumption goods, whose prices are obtained by scanner data.